Test in production without watermarks.

 Works wherever you need it to.

-Hence, many applications and enterprises are turning to optical character recognition (OCR), which allows developers to quickly extract printed or handwritten text and digital images.
+Hence, many applications and enterprises are turning to optical character recognition (OCR), which allows developers to quickly extract printed text and digital images.

-Similarly, Passport OCR is a technology that uses optical character recognition (OCR) software to extract meaningful information from passports; it also utilizes the machine-readable zone for all passports to retrieve information to identify the individual trying to pass through the imagination quickly.
+Similarly, Passport OCR is a technology that uses optical character recognition (OCR) software to extract meaningful information from passports; it also utilizes the machine-readable zone for all passports to retrieve information to quickly identify the individual trying to pass through immigration.
 In scenarios where you need to recognize passport information quickly or in a process involving automating passport data extraction, Passport OCR is vital and is the cornerstone of efficiency and speed in airports and immigration borders.

-Although Passport OCR software and technology have developed further and further over the years, there are a lot of factors when it comes to scanning the document.
-Digital images with noise or smugs on the passport can heavily affect the accuracy of the passport.
+Although Passport OCR software and technology have developed further and further over the years, various factors can affect the document scanning process.
+Digital images with noise or smudges on the passport can heavily affect the accuracy of the passport.
 Furthermore, OCR libraries can sometimes be confusing when operating on a passport, as the machine-readable zone is a unique structured data set.
 Developers might be able to extract data but have to sort the parameters independently.
 However, with IronOCR, specialized methods are optimized for reading passports; its results allow developers to obtain and manipulate the information quickly, which is ideal for high-volume scanning and automation.

 In this article, we'll briefly discuss using IronOCR to obtain and manipulate passport information to automate data extraction and provide further details on how IronOCR interacts with the passport.